Python Cheatsheet

 except KeyError:

-# return "KeyError: {0}".format(name) # prior to Python 3.6
+# print("KeyError: {0} not found".format(name)) # prior to Python 3.6

 else: